pipeforce/pipeforce.github.io/docs/guides/forms/020_forms-orientation.md

 }
 ```

-`width` and `height` can be also specified to individual fields.
+`width` and `height` can be also specified in individual fields.

 This would result in this form layout afterwards, where all fields are displayed in a single row (horizontally):

 ![](../../img/image-20210319-064428.png)

-Width of 900 of horizonal layout item prevents fields to cover all available space.
+Width of 900 in horizonal layout item prevents fields to cover all of the available space.

-Layout items and fields in horizontal orientation by default try to span as much width as possible, but with respect to similar need of neighbouring fields - behave responsively.
+Layout items and fields in horizontal orientation, by default, try to span as much width as possible, but with respect to neighbouring fields - behave responsively.

 Both `min-width` and `max-width` can be also used in place of `width` to reach responsiveness within defined limits.

 ## Nesting layouts and orientations

-Layouts and its orientations can be nested in order to also create quite complex form structures.
+Layouts and its orientations can be nested in order to create quite complex form structures.
 Here’s an example:

 ```json
 {